jaredaevans/FishGAN/README.md

 - Expanded 256-128-64-32 to 256-192-128-96 did not perform very poorly, but it also didn't work as well
 - Using SGD on the discriminator was spectularly unsuccessful
 - My initial implementations of Wasserstein has not performed well with any hyperparameters I have tried
+- Wasserstein through TF-GAN does not work currently, the colab notebook doesn't seem compatible with TF2

 # Note On using a TPU:
 - running the generator(noise) step becomes the bottleneck, for whatever reason I can't seem to force to TPU to evaluate the generator